patooworld/vsixvhax/Build-Tasks.md

 }
 ```

->**Known issues:** Haxe sometimes outputs relative and sometimes absolute paths, but the problem matcher can only be configured to accept one at a time ([#23](https://github.com/vshaxe/vshaxe/issues/23)).

 For further information on the `tasks.json` format, please refer to the [official VSCode documentation](https://code.visualstudio.com/docs/editor/tasks).
 A section that should be particularly interesting for usage with Haxe is the ability to define [multiple tasks](https://code.visualstudio.com/docs/editor/tasks#_command-and-tasks) (think multiple targets).